limebit/medmodels/docs/user_guide/03_treatment_effect.md

 :::

+_Disclaimer: the values of the outcome variables used in this report are randomly sampled and unexpected results can be obtained._

 ## Generating a full metrics report

 You can also create a report with all the possible metrics in the treatment effect class: